Court534/jsx/README.md

-// Reminder to delete readme and create a new one
+// Reminder to delete readme and

 # Getting Started with Create React App